ShibamCrS/HCTR-/implementation/HCTR+_TLR3/README.md

-This repository contains an optimized implementation of PHCTR+ and ZHCTR+ in C.
+This repository contains an optimized implementation of PHCTR+ and ZHCTR+ in C with 3 round LR (TLR3).

 To compile, we need to provide the following command:
 > make